qlik-oss/core-website/docs/docs/tutorials/hello-visualization.md

 ## Next Steps

-Now that you have seen how to start the QIX Engine in a Docker container, load data, and build a visualization from that data, we recommend that you explore the [Orchestration](./orchestration.md) tutorial, which shows how to run all core services of Qlik Core together.
+Now that you have seen how to start the Qlik Associative Engine in a Docker container, load data, and build a visualization from that data, we recommend that you explore the [Orchestration](./orchestration.md) tutorial, which shows how to run all core services of Qlik Core together.
-This will cover important topics such as how to run several QIX Engine instances using different container orchestration platforms.
+This will cover important topics such as how to run several Qlik Associative Engine instances using different container orchestration platforms.